amikos-tech/chroma-cookbook/docs/core/concepts.md

 ![Tenancy and DB Hierarchy](../assets/images/chroma-tenancy-hierarchy.png)

+!!! warn "Storage"

+    In Chroma single-node, all data about tenancy, databases, collections and documents is stored in a single SQLite database.

 ## Tenants

 A tenant is a logical grouping for a set of databases.
 A tenant is designed to model a single organization or user.
 A